Titanic

-RMS Titanic was a British ocean liner that sank in the early hours of 15 April 1912 as a result of striking an iceberg on her maiden voyage from Southampton, England, to New York City, United States.
-Of the estimated 2,224 passengers and crew aboard, approximately 1,500 died (estimates vary), making the incident one of the deadliest peacetime sinkings of a single ship.
+RMS Titanic was a British ocean liner that sank in the early hours of 15 April 1912 after striking an iceberg on her maiden voyage from Southampton, England, to New York City.
+Of the 2,208 passengers and crew aboard, approximately 1,500 died (estimates vary), making the incident one of the deadliest peacetime sinkings of a single ship.
 Titanic, operated by White Star Line, carried some of the wealthiest people in the world, as well as hundreds of emigrants from the British Isles, Scandinavia, and elsewhere in Europe who were seeking a new life in the United States and Canada.
 The disaster drew public attention, spurred major changes in maritime safety regulations, and inspired a lasting legacy in popular culture.
 It was the second time White Star Line had lost a ship on her maiden voyage, the first being in 1854.

 Titanic was the largest ship afloat upon entering service and the second of three s built for White Star Line.
 The ship was built by the Harland and Wolff shipbuilding company in Belfast.
 Thomas Andrews Jr., the chief naval architect of the shipyard, died in the disaster.
 Titanic was under the command of Captain Edward John Smith, who went down with the ship.
-J. Bruce Ismay, White Star Line's chairman, survived in a lifeboat.
+White Star Line's chairman, J. Bruce Ismay, survived in a lifeboat.

 The first-class accommodations were designed to be the pinnacle of comfort and luxury.
 They included a gymnasium, swimming pool, smoking rooms, fine restaurants and cafes, a Victorian-style Turkish bath, and hundreds of opulent cabins.
 A high-powered radiotelegraph transmitter was available for passenger use.
 Titanic had advanced safety features, such as watertight compartments and remotely activated watertight doors, which contributed to the ship's reputation as "unsinkable".

 Titanic was equipped with sixteen lifeboat davits, each capable of lowering three lifeboats, for a total capacity of 48 boats.
-Despite this capacity, the ship was scantly equipped with a total of only twenty lifeboats.
-Fourteen of these were regular lifeboats, two were cutter lifeboats, and four were collapsible and proved difficult to launch while the ship was sinking.
-Together, the lifeboats could hold 1,178 people - roughly half the number of passengers on board, and a third of the number of passengers the ship could have carried at full capacity (a number consistent with the maritime safety regulations of the era).
+Despite this capacity, the ship was equipped with twenty lifeboats.
+Fourteen of these were regular lifeboats, two were cutter lifeboats, and four were collapsible boats that proved difficult to prepare for launch while the ship was sinking.
+Together, these lifeboats could have held 1,178 people – roughly half the number of passengers on board, and a third of the number that the ship could have carried at full capacity (a number consistent with the maritime safety regulations of the era).
 The British Board of Trade's regulations required fourteen lifeboats for a ship of 10,000 tonnes.
-Titanic carried six more than required, allowing 338 extra people room in lifeboats.
-When the ship sank, the lifeboats that had been lowered were only filled up to an average of 60%.
+Titanic carried six more than that, room for 338 more people than the standard.
+When the ship sank, the lifeboats that had been lowered were carrying an average of 60% of their rated capacity.